 The maximum annual management fee is 0.55%.
 The management expense ratio is 0.61%.
 These are the same as XGD’s rates.

-Morningstar’s factor profile describes ZGD as a somewhat growth ETF with low yield, low momentum, high quality, high volatility, high liquidity and a small size.
+Morningstar’s factor profile describes ZGD as a growth ETF with low yield, low momentum, high quality, high volatility, high liquidity and small size.
 It has similar style measures to its category average and the index, except for its historical earnings % and its book-value growth %.

 It appears that ZGD is very similar to XGD overall, with high risk, a strong focus on materials and relatively low market prices.
 However, ZGD appears to be more highly diversified in terms of its holdings and, to some extent, in its geographic allocation.

 Despite the heavy diversification in ZGD’s holdings, it is still considered to be a high-risk ETF by both BMO and Morningstar.
 It seems that Blackrock prefers to focus on the big players, as their biggest holdings coincide with the gold producers with the highest market caps.
 Newmont, Barrick Gold and Franco Nevada total to over $100 billion in market cap.

 Both ETFs appear to be very similar to each other, so trying to decide between the two may not be necessary.

 If one is chasing growth or high return in either ETF, it appears that one will have to properly predict gold’s trend to try to ride gold either down or up since the long-term returns of both ETFs are unremarkable.

 In other words, the high volatility in both ETFs could present opportunities to the right investors who can take advantage when the volatilities are present.